the-turing-way/the-turing-way/Chapter_Version_Control.md

 ### Good practice for branches

-Branches should be used to **keep the master branch clean**.
-Similarly you should try to keep individual branches as clean as possible by **only adding one new feature per branch**, because if you are working on several features some may be finished and ready to merge into master while others are stull under development.
+Branches should be used to **keep the master branch clean** i.e. master should only contain work which is complete and tested and so rightfully belongs in the master version of the project.
+Similarly you should try to keep individual branches as clean as possible by **only adding one new feature per branch**, because if you are working on several features some may be finished and ready to merge into master while others are still under development.
+Keeping your branches clean means only making changes related to the feature on the feature's branch.
 Give your branches **sensible names**, "new_feature" is all well and good until you start developing a newer feature on another branch.

 <a name="merging"></a>
 ## Merging